Haverford Fords

 The Haverford Fords are the athletic teams Haverford College, who compete at the NCAA Division III level in the Centennial Conference.
-Haverford boasts the only varsity cricket team in the United States.
+Haverford has the only varsity cricket team in the United States.
 Its men's and women's track and field and cross country teams are perennial powerhouses in their division.
 The outdoor track and field team won the first 16 Centennial Conference championships, and men's cross country has won all but two Centennial Conference championships.
 The soccer team is among the nation's oldest, having won its first intercollegiate match in 1905 against Harvard College.
 The lacrosse team has placed well nationally in the NCAA championships, while Haverford's fencing team has competed since the early 1930s.

-Athletic teams
+Athletic teams44

 Baseball

 The New York Times called Haverford a pipeline to a front-office career in professional baseball, with a focus on sabermetrics (advanced statistics).
 As of summer 2015, it notes, "there are about 15 to 20 Haverford graduates working in prominent baseball-related jobs, as front-office executives, agents and talent evaluators."
 The current head coach is Dave Beccaria, an alumnus of and former junior varsity head coach at Johns Hopkins.